omnistrate/ctl/mkdocs/docs/omnistrate-ctl_instance.md

 ## omnistrate-ctl instance

-Manage instance deployment for your service
+Manage Instance Deployments for your service

 ### Synopsis